awksedgreep/dba_livebooks/README.md

 I'm an open source DBA and I am putting together some best practice queries for monitoring and managing your databases.

+Please use this to evaluate your instances and provide feedback.

 Feedback is very welcome.